7 truths about accountability in public participation that you need to know

 Finding the right public participation processes can take some time and creative thinking.
 There’s no one size fits all.
 But a good place to start is to create a stakeholder management plan that incorporates principles public participation.
 Use stakeholder management software to stay on top of your tasks and actions, and track key relationships, emerging issues, communication, and more.

 Ready to get started?
-Sign up for your free 7-day trial with Simply Stakeholders.
-And please contact us if you have any questions about how to set up your public participation processes in our software.
+Please contact us if you have any questions about how to set up your public participation processes in our software.